illumos/metadata-agent/README.md

 ## Building and Usage

-This software must be built with Rust and Cargo.
+This software must be built with Rust and Cargo. for convenience a Makefile is provided

 ```
-$ cargo build --release
+$ gmake MODE=release
 ```

 The built artefact, `target/release/metadata`, is intended to be installed as